AriFordsham/GHCWiki/dependent-haskell/phase1.md

 The salient difference between the two fields of `LHsTyVarBndrs` is no longer that one is kinds and one is types, but how the bits are declared.
 What was `hsq_kvs` is now `hsq_implicit` (for implicitly-declared) and what was `hsq_tvs` is now `hsq_explicit`.

+**SLPJ** we could do with nailing down terminology

+- implicit vs explicit
+- visible vs invisible
+- erased vs non-erased

+and use it consistently.

 ### Refactoring in `iface/`